LycheeOrg/LycheeOrg.github.io/docs/md/docker.md

 ## Advanced configuration

-Note that nginx will accept by default images up to 100MB (`client_max_body_size 100M`) and that PHP parameters are overridden according to the [recommendations of the Lychee-Laravel FAQ](faq.html#i-cant-upload-photos).
+Note that nginx will accept by default images up to 100MB (`client_max_body_size 100M`) and that PHP parameters are overridden according to the [recommendations of the FAQ](faq.html#i-cant-upload-photos).

 You may still want to further customize PHP configuration.
 The first method is to mount a custom `php.ini` to `/etc/php/7.3/fpm/php.ini` when starting the container.
 However, this method is kind of brutal as it will override all parameters.